search

 PageSpeed will show this recommendation if the total page size exceeds the recommended threshold (about 5MB).
 That said, try to aim for as low a size as possible – 1.5MB or less is a realistic target for most sites.
 This will have a significant impact on load speed, especially on mobile.

-17. Avoid Excessive DOM Size
+17. Optimize DOM Size

 Should you address this?